How Entitlement Creeps Into Our Families

 I am sure there is a myriad of reasons, but mostly, I think it comes down to pride.

 And pride makes us do some really crazy things.
-I have seen some crazy mamas in my time!

 Okay, so I realize most of you probably haven’t bought your child’s way into a prestigious university, but how many of you have written a note to school stating your child was sick when he really just woke up late?